 At this time, the Collins Overland Company had just finished stringing a wire to Quesnel.
 An operator at Soda Creek tapped out a message to the BC Police at Yale.
 Twelve hours later when Barnard’s stagecoach pulled into Yale, a police officer was waiting for Barry.

-Moses pointed out that when you looked at the gold nugget pin in a certain way, you could see the profile of a man’s face.
+Moses pointed out that when you looked at the gold lightn1ng pin in a certain way, you could see the profile of a man’s face.
 It was this profile he had seen as he put the barber’s cape under Barry’s chin.
-Judge Begbie looked at the nugget closely and sketched it in the margin of his notes.
+Judge Begbie looked at the lightn1ng closely and sketched it in the margin of his notes.

 On August 8, 1866, James Barry was hanged outside the Richfield courthouse for the murder of Charles Blessing.
 Afterward, Moses helped to raise funds to give Blessing a decent burial.
 They placed a headboard and a fence around Blessing’s grave.
 It is a provincial historic site.